Everett massacre: Confrontation at the dock

 On Sunday, November 5, 1916, about 300 IWW members met at the IWW Hall in Seattle and then marched down to the docks where they boarded the steamers Verona and Calista which then headed north to Everett.
-Verona arrived at Everett before Callista and as they approached the dock in the early afternoon, the Wobblies sang their fight song "Hold the Fort".
-Local business interests, knowing the Wobblies were coming, placed armed goon squads on the dock and on at least one tugboat in the harbor, the Edison, owned by the American Tug Boat Company.
+Verona arrived at Everett before Calista and as they approached the dock in the early afternoon, the Wobblies sang their fight song "Hold the Fort".
+Local business interests, knowing the Wobblies were coming, placed armed criminal groups on the dock and on at least one tugboat in the harbor, the Edison, owned by the American Tug Boat Company.
 As with previous labor demonstrations, the local businessmen had also secured the aid of law enforcement, including the Snohomish County sheriff Donald McRae, who was known for targeting Wobblies for arbitrary arrests and beatings.

 Shootout

 More than 200 vigilantes or "citizen deputies", under the ostensible authority of Snohomish County Sheriff McRae, met in order to repel the "anarchists".
 As the Verona drew into the dock and someone on board threw a line over a bollard, McRae stepped forward and called out, "Boys, who's your leader?"
 The IWW men laughed and jeered, replying "We're all leaders," and they started to swing out the gang plank.
 McRae drew his pistol, told them he was the sheriff, he was enforcing the law, and they couldn't land here.
 There was a silence, then a Wobbly came up to the front and yelled out "the hell we can't."

 Just then a single shot rang out, followed by about ten minutes of intense gunfire.
 Most of it came from the vigilantes on the dock, but some fire came from the Verona, although the majority of the passengers were unarmed.
 Whether the first shot came from boat or dock was never determined.
 Passengers aboard the Verona rushed to the opposite side of the ship, nearly capsizing the vessel.
 The ship's rail broke and a number of passengers were ejected into the water, some drowned as a result, but how many is not known or whether persons who'd been shot also went overboard.
 Over 175 bullets pierced the pilot house alone, and the captain of the Verona, Chance Wiman, was only able to avoid being shot by ducking behind the ship's safe.

 Once the ship righted herself somewhat after the near-capsize, some slack came on the bowline, and Engineer Shellgren put the engines hard astern, parting the line, and enabling the steamer to escape.
 Out in the harbor, Captain Wiman warned off the approaching Calista and then raced back to Seattle.